On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Discussion

 Our results provide a natural explanation for these discrepancies.
 By incorporating a realistic coupling between hydrodynamics and solute transport through an evaporation rate that depends on the local water activity, our minimal model captures key experimental features of complex droplet evaporation.
 In particular, the dependence of $\chi_w$ on solute concentration alone is sufficient to qualitatively reproduce the observed humidity dependence of ring width and intensity.
 This underscores the importance of including water activity effects in models of complex fluids to accurately predict deposition patterns.
 Notably, while the classical theory of \citet{Popov} reproduces the temporal evolution of the ring mass reasonably well, it fails to capture the internal ring structure, including both its thickness and intensity.
 Some recent models that include particle jamming \citep{coombs2024colloidal} or particle-substrate adhesion \citep{d2025effect} are also able to describe the ring structure for drops of colloidal suspensions, although they do not predict the observed dependence of the ring structure on the relative humidity, since they still assume constant solvent activity.

 Accounting for variations in the protein ring structure is also highly relevant in the context of viral infectivity.
 Relative humidity is known to influence virus viability in aerosol and droplet residues \citep{morris2021mechanistic, longest2024review}.
 In evaporating sessile droplets, this effect must be understood in terms of both the drying dynamics and the composition of the final deposit.
-Experiments have shown that lower relative humidity leads to thinner protein rings, while higher humidity results in lower peak protein concentrations \citep{kong2022virus, pan2025mucin}; see also Section~\ref{sec:Experiments}.
+Experiments have shown that lower relative humidity leads to thinner protein rings, while higher humidity results in lower peak protein concentrations.
 Given that virions have been observed to colocalize with protein-rich regions in dried droplets \citep{pan2025mucin, martinezpuig2025}, it is plausible that variations in the protein ring—driven by relative humidity—play a role in modulating viral decay.
+The potential impact of this variations on viral infectivity remain to be explored further by biologists.
+However, what can be stated a priori is that, if the relative humidity at which droplets evaporate plays a role in viral infectivity—given that $H_r$ is primarily a physical quantity that does not directly affect the infectivity of individual virions, but rather acts through differences in the evaporation dynamics within droplets—then the dependence of protein rim morphology on relative humidity, through the role of water activity, provides, from our perspective, a physically consistent framework to interpret such effects.

 In conclusion, although our model is intentionally minimal, it provides a robust framework for capturing key experimental behaviors in complex evaporating droplets.
 By incorporating water activity–dependent evaporation, we account for the essential coupling between hydrodynamics and solute transport that is overlooked in classical models.
+Although we focus on model respiratory droplets the model may be extendable to other complex fluid.
 We hope this work stimulates further theoretical developments on the coffee-ring effect in multicomponent and biologically relevant systems.
 A more comprehensive two-dimensional models incorporating additional effects such as Marangoni flows and natural convection have been developed elsewhere \citep{martinezpuig2025}, but there remains significant potential to extend these approaches across a wider range of compositions and conditions.